 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, specific description that clearly communicates the skill's purpose and uses natural developer terminology.
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over other git-related skills.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
 The specificity and distinctiveness are excellent.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user wants to rebase a feature branch, update a branch with upstream changes, or asks about resolving rebase conflicts.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to rebase a branch, update a feature branch with latest changes, or sync with main/master.'

 | Dimension | Reasoning | Score |